umbraco/UmbracoDocs/marketplace-and-integrations/integrations/shopify.md

 To use this, ensure you do not have an API key in your configuration file.

 ### Self Hosted OAuth Configuration

-The easiest way to configure the integration is to make use of an application Umbraco have pre-configured with Shopify.
+The easiest way to configure the integration is to make use of an application Umbraco has pre-configured with Shopify.
 With this in place, the authorization flow will go through a proxy website Umbraco maintains before redirecting back to your Umbraco backoffice.

-From version 1.1.0, we've introduced an alternate approach that requires a little more setup, but removes the need for relying on any services from Umbraco when using the integration.
+From version 1.1.0, we introduced an alternate approach that requires a little more setup.
+It removes the need for relying on any services from Umbraco when using the integration.

 To use this you need to setup your own app with Shopify and use an extended configuration like this: